Ethiopia is an outstanding country for hiking, culture and a warm welcome

 January in Ethiopia is all about Timket, an annual Christian festival being celebrated throughout the country.
 It's a spectacular sight to behold.
 Check out our Timket tour for more information.
 Temperatures are pleasant at this time of year so it's a great time for touring around much of the country.

-Explore our Different Types of Ethiopia Holiday
+Types of Ethiopia holidays

 Where to go in Ethiopia